rllm-team/rllm/README.md

 ## PyTorch Installation

-- Students with Nvidia GPUs can use the `nvidia-smi` command to check their CUDA support version.
+- PCs with Nvidia GPUs can use the `nvidia-smi` command to check their CUDA support version.
-- Students without dedicated Nvidia GPUs should install the CPU version.
+- PCs without dedicated Nvidia GPUs should install the CPU version.
 - [PyTorch official website](https://pytorch.org/)

 ## llama-cpp-python and langchain